FarmBot-Docs/farmbot-software/v15/docs/troubleshooting/connecting-farmbot-to-the-internet.md

 2) Use both the range extender and an Ethernet cord to plug into the Raspberry Pi on the FarmBot.
 This will work in case it is infeasible to run an Ethernet cord from the primary router all the way to the FarmBot.

+{%
+include callout.html
+type="warning"
+title="Test the Wi-Fi range extender" content="If you decide to try a Wi-Fi range extender, make sure you test it first to ensure it works with your network and provides adequate signal where your FarmBot is located.
+Test the Wi-Fi range extender by connecting to it with a laptop or other device and loading [my.farm.bot](https://my.farm.bot)."
+%}

-There are many range extender’s and repeaters on the market and this one is just an example:
+There are many range extenders and repeaters on the market and this one is just an example:

 ![Dell Range Extender](_images/dell_range_extender.bmp)

-_Netgear Universal Wi-Fi Range Extender (WN3000RP)_
+<center><i>Netgear Universal Wi-Fi Range Extender (WN3000RP)</i></center>

 There are other resources, documentation and diagnostic Wi-Fi Apps available online to help with poor Wi-Fi signal.
 Check out this page by Netgear on [Wi-Fi range extenders](https://www.netgear.co.uk/home/discover/wifi-range-extender/).